-Managing weeds, pest animals and invasive ants after a natural disaster
+Managing invasive plants, animals and ants after a natural disaster

-Natural disasters such as floods, cyclones and fires can affect the distribution and occurrence of weeds, invasive animals and ants, so it's important that you know what to do when a disaster occurs.
+Natural disasters such as floods, cyclones and fires can affect the distribution and occurrence of invasive plants (weeds), animals and ants, so it's important that you know what to do when a disaster occurs.

-Floods and wet weather often create ideal conditions for weed germination and growth.
+Floods and wet weather often create ideal conditions for invasive plant germination and growth.
 This can lead to increased amounts of food, which encourages invasive animal populations to grow.
 Invasive species can also easily be spread by vehicles, machinery and equipment associated with recovery.

 The damage from natural disasters can mean you are less able to survey and control invasive species on your property - damage to infrastructure can limit access to some areas to undertake management activities, or you may have a reduced capacity to complete the work due to other higher priority flood recovery needs.